Flutter intl Package Guide 2026: Setup, Formatting, Plurals & Best Practices

 What is the Flutter intl Package?

-The intl package provides internationalization and localization support for Dart applications.
+The intl package (maintained by the Dart team) provides internationalization and localization support for Dart applications.
 It includes:

 Quick Setup Guide